A Taxing Issue - Reading Comprehension

 By Brenda B. Covert

 2 Sales tax is just one type of tax that we are required to pay.
 A tax is money that a government collects from people and businesses.
-Tax money pays the wages of politicians and other employees of local, state, and federal governments.
+Tax money pays the wages of elected officials and other employees of local, state, and federal governments.
 It goes toward building new roads and repairing old ones.
 It goes toward maintaining state and national parks, programs to help the needy, public libraries, the public school system, prisons, and our military.
 Were you aware that every program our government creates is funded by our tax dollars?
 Nothing is truly free; someone pays the cost.
-Sometimes our government offers tax breaks--that is, a tax deduction granted in order to motivate businesses and individuals to behave in certain ways.
+Sometimes our government offers tax breaks - that is, a tax deduction granted in order to motivate businesses and individuals to behave in certain ways.